EGO-Tech/starbase-ships/rigger/README.md

 ~~I ran out of single character global variables while both the C and K are used by the ISAN and waypoint system which I was hoping to keep unmodified.
 I haven't used any digits though, so potentially one of those could be used.
 Suggestions welcomed.~~

 As of version 1.0.1, I managed to free up a lot of global variables, but decided to keep it as it is.
-In fact with the panel rotated (see below), if you look closely enough the `G` kinda looks like a compass point north (up) :P
+In fact with the panel rotated (see below), if you look closely enough the rotated `G` kinda looks like a compass pointing north (up/forward) :P

 #### Why is the compass panel rotated (version > 1.0.1)?

  The original Compass uses front and right receivers, but this ship uses front and bottom receivers.
-For ease of future upgrades, I just rotated the panel instead of making changes to the original code.
+For ease of future upgrades, I just rotated the panel instead of making changes to the original Compass code.

 #### Why are there so many extra hardpoints?